nsidc/qgreenland/doc/user/how-to/adding-data.md

 To turn on the **GPS Plugin**:
 1. Go to **Plugins -> Manage and Install Plugins** in the **Menu Bar**.
 2. Click on **Installed** in the left sidebar, then check the box next to **GPS Tools** in the plugin list.
-If it is already checked, don’t change anything.
+If it is already checked, do not change anything.
 3. Click **Close**.

 You can import GPS data either directly from a GPS device that is connected to your